Cap-go/capacitor-admob/README.md

 <docgen-api>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

+AdMob Plus Plugin interface for displaying Google AdMob ads in Capacitor apps.

 ### start()

 ```typescript
 start() => Promise<void>
 ```

+Initialize and start the AdMob SDK.

+**Since:** 1.0.0

 --------------------